gareth-cross/qt-wgpu/README.md

 `CMAKE_PREFIX_PATH` should be set to the install prefix for your chosen Qt version and platform.
 For example on OSX it might default to `~/Qt/6.9.1/macos`.
 On Windows it might be `C:\Qt\6.91\msvc2022_64`.

-I have only tested this project using Ninja as the build-system, your mileage may vary.
+I have only tested this project using Ninja as the buildsystem.

 ### Build and run: